aducode/poster/README.md

 # poster
-A simple tool for publish blog
+A simple tool for publish blog in github.io

 ###Install from source code